terminal-atomics/Vanadium-Browser/README.md

 # Modern Terminal Broswer
-A modern DOS style browser.
+A modern and maintained DOS style browser.